jsnajder/sdewac-prepro/README.md

 * if the lemmatization failed (the lemma is `<unknown>`), attempts backoff lemmatization using the lemmatization dictionary.
-The dictionary is queried for `wordform_POS` first, than the same wordform is tried with other POS-es, and finally uppercased wordform is tried with the original POS.
+The dictionary is queried for `wordform_POS` first, then the same wordform is tried with other POS-es, and finally uppercased wordform is tried with the original POS.

 The output is a vertical list of `(lemma, POS, flag)` triplets, aligned with